Research Scientist - Quantum Computing

 We are seeking Research Scientists for our quantum research team in Singapore.

-The Quantinuum office in Singapore is a hub for scientific discovery and cutting-edge research that will inspire quantum solutions to the world’s most complex problems in fields including, for example, computational biology, finance, chemistry, and optimization.
-Working in close partnership with Singapore’s National Quantum Office (NQO), Agency for Science, Technology and Research (A*STAR), National University of Singapore (NUS), Centre for Quantum Technologies (CQT), and National Supercomputing Centre (NSCC), the center will foster Singapore’s growing quantum computing ecosystem, offering a platform to co-develop use cases and quantum algorithms for implementation on local quantum computing hardware.
+The Quantinuum office in Singapore is a hub for scientific discovery and cutting-edge research that will inspire quantum solutions to the world’s most complex problems in fields including computational biology, finance, chemistry, and optimization.
+Working in close partnership with Singapore’s National Quantum Office (NQO), Agency for Science, Technology and Research (A*STAR), National University of Singapore (NUS), Centre for Quantum Technologies (CQT), and National Supercomputing Centre (NSCC), the center will cater to fostering Singapore’s growing quantum computing ecosystem, offering a platform to co-develop use cases and quantum algorithms for implementation on local quantum computing hardware.

 Our team members regularly publish scientific papers and present their results at leading conferences.
 In this role, you will work in a collaborative environment and contribute to advancing our state-of-the-art quantum computing stack.
 You will also engage with our academic and industry partners.